English Cricket Bat Willow (Salix alba Caerulea).

 English Willow offer our clients a complete service: from Consultation, Establishment and Maintenance, through to Harvest and Replanting.
 We will provide and plant each 15-16ft unrooted Set for £20+vat with a continental guard free of charge.

 An Earth Auger can be used for larger sets and more stubborn soils, otherwise an iron bar is used.
 We dig approximately 2-3 feet deep and plant with a granulated fertiliser.
 Once planted it will need heeling in immediately and preferably again after 2-3 weeks, or after heavy winds.
 Set roots are very fragile so leaving a leaning set and only treading it in when we come back for maintenance risks the roots growing and then having to break off and regrow.
-If it is done properly there is no need to stake the tree (in isolated cases where the site is very exposed to strong prevailing winds may require the owner to stake the Sets) but individual guard protection against rabbit and deer is essential.

 Planting is carried out during the winter months, generally from December- February, before the sap rises.
 It is important to ensure that planting occurs after the last frost to protect young unrooted Sets and when the ground is soft but not waterlogged.

 Cricket bat willows are planted in rows of 10m spacing (producing a planting density of 100 trees/ha or 40 trees/acre) which is the perfect balance between fast growing trees and density, providing them with the space to grow.
 The crowns are enormous so they need the space to grow effectively and not compete.
 Air circulation is essential to reduce the risk of disease and make access for maintenance and harvesting easier.
 You can plant with 8m spacing but this may add as much as 5 years to the growing time and they are more likely to be susceptible to pathogens and diseases if they are too close and growing too slowly.
-We always ensure that plantations are situated at a minimum of 5 meters out from any other hanging branches (other mature woodland), if any closer then you may get a leaning tree which causes hazards as it matures.

 Absolutely.
 Every year the apical tip dies and so it is essential that pruning takes place to ensure a straight grown pole is achieved.
 We are the only company to offer free tree maintenance services with no hidden deductions.
 We provide this at any stage of growth, from site clearing and establishment, through to harvesting as we believe this is essential to ensure your trees grow into high value timber and produce high quality bats for professional players all over the world.